 Coal is used in everything from paper manufacturing to the pharmaceutical industries.
 Ammonia gas, the byproduct of coal ovens is used to manufacture ammonia salts and agricultural fertilisers.
 Coal and coal by-products are used in soap, aspirins, dyes, plastics, solvents and fibres.
 This product is an essential ingredient in the production of carbon fibre and silicon metal.

 Surface mining is implemented when a coal seam is found near the surface.
 Large surface mines can cover many square kilometres of land.
 After the coal seam is exposed after being broken up by explosives it is drilled and extracted using shovels and trucks.
-With the many challenges that the industry faces, GAO RFID has multiple solutions that help organizations within the industry.
+With the many challenges that the industry faces, we at GAO RFID, can help you in this regard, we have extensive experience and can apply our knowledge so as to get multiple solutions that will help organizations within the industry.

-At GAO RFID, we offer RFID Systems that help the Coal Mining industry to improve operational efficiencies including:
+At GAO RFID, we can offer our experience to help the Coal Mining industry improve operational efficiencies including:

 - Track Equipment